vtintillier/cf-java-logging-support/README.md

 The instrumentation part is currently focusing on providing [request filters for Java Servlets](http://www.oracle.com/technetwork/java/filters-137243.html) and [client and server filters for Jersey](https://jersey.java.net/documentation/latest/filters-and-interceptors.html), but again, we're open to contributions for other APIs and frameworks.

+Last, there is also a sibling project on [node.js logging support](https://github.com/SAP/cf-nodejs-logging-support).

 ## Features and dependencies

 As you can see from the structure of this repository, we're not providing one *uber* JAR that contains everything, but provide each feature separately.
 We also try to stay away from wiring up too many dependencies by tagging almost all of them as *provided.* As a consequence, it's your task to get all runtime dependencies resolved in your application POM file.